 Most divorces (around 90%) are settled via mediation.
 It is the cheapest and quickest route by far.

-In my experience there was a lot of additional cost at the consent order stage.
-The order drafted was not what had been agreed in mediation so there were lots of emails going back and forth between solicitors, costing an extra £1000 each.
+In my experience there was a lot of additional and unnecessary cost at the consent order stage.
+The order drafted (by my ex-partners solicitor as he petitioned the divorce) was not what had been agreed in mediation so there were lots of emails going back and forth between solicitors, this an extra £1000 each.
 Try to minimise this, this will require compromise and negotiation with your ex-partner.
 Try to remember that every email or letter is costing you maybe £200, money that will reduce the settlement amount.

 If Mediation Fails